CD4017BE/CD4017BE_lib/doc/recipeScript/README.md

 Optionally you can create an additional script file named 'core.rcp' for your own purposes.

+All global variable assignments outside of functions are already done during compile time.
+In case these assignments require actual code and not just directly assign values by literals, these have to be put within `{...}` brackets.
+You can even put complicated code in there but no function calls are allowed.
-Scripts are executed via the `PRE_INIT()`, `INIT()` and `POST_INIT()` functions that run during the different mod initialization phases.
+Scripts are later executed via the `PRE_INIT()`, `INIT()` and `POST_INIT()` functions that run during the different mod initialization phases.
 These functions can be defined in all script files that are registered by the individual mods (including core.cfg).
 Other arbitrary script files you might add won't be executed automatically, but you can call their functions from within another script:

 	INIT() {
 		...